MDK-Packs/vscode-cmsis-solution-docs/docs/create_app.md

 ## Project name

-Once you have selected your solution template, specify a **Project Name**.
+After you have selected your solution template, specify a **Project Name**.

 If you selected **Blank solution** or **TrustZone solution**, one project for each processor is automatically added (for TrustZone, a `secure` and a `non-secure` project are added for each processor).
 You can: